 Social Media Red Flags

 In this day and age, most people have some sort of social media account.
 Many employers look at this information.
 A social media profile can help you get a better glimpse of a candidate’s personality and interests, which can help employers decide if someone is a good fit for their department.
-This portion of the background check might also reveal unacceptable behaviors or attitudes—such as discriminatory or illegal acts—that you don’t want on your team.
+This portion might also reveal unacceptable behaviors or attitudes—such as discriminatory or illegal acts—that you don’t want on your team, leading to failing a background check.

 Reference checks allow employers to consult with past supervisors or coworkers about an individual’s work ethic, behavior, experience, and more.
 Candidates will often list references that they know and trust on a more personal level, such as friends or mentors.
 Companies often stick to objective information when interviewing an applicant’s references, such as employment dates and responsibilities within the role.
 Despite this, bad references do still occur.
 You might hear about a potential employee’s lack of teamwork skills, poor attitude, or other negative traits.
 Reference checks, while sometimes invaluable, rely on the word of individuals who might have other motives behind their review.
 Before you turn a poor reference into a failed background check, make sure you do some digging to learn the full story.

-The point of a background check is to give you peace of mind about your hiring decision.
-While uncovering negative information doesn’t always lead to dismissing that candidate, you still benefit from knowing these things about your potential employees.
-Working with professional background check companies helps you build a team that you and your company can rely on.
+The point of background check services is to give you peace of mind about your hiring decision.
+While uncovering negative information doesn’t alwayslead to failing a background check, you still benefit from knowing these things about your potential employees.
+Now that you understand the ways to fail a background check, find a reliable background check company to work with.
+Professional background check companies help you build a team that you and your company can rely on.